Table of Contents[Hide][Show]

-Simply stated, deoxyribonucleic acid is the genetic code of a living thing.
+Deoxyribonucleic acid is the genetic code of a living thing.
 Every living creature has its own unique DNA and no one except for an identical twin will have the same DNA as you.
-Creative companies like 23andMe, DNA11, and AncestryDNA have found commercial uses for your DNA information including DNA testing and DNA artwork.
+Creative companies like 23andMe, DNA11, and AncestryDNA have all found commercial uses for your DNA information, including DNA testing and DNA artwork.

 DNA In Pop Culture

-DNA references are abundant in pop culture now.
+References to DNA are abundant in pop culture now.
 In Jurassic Park, scientists used DNA from a prehistoric mosquito trapped in amber to recreate dinosaurs.
 In the CSI TV series, forensic investigation teams use DNA to help solve crimes.

 Even though DNA evidence first started being used in courtrooms in the late 1980s, it wasn’t until the murder trial of OJ Simpson that the concept of DNA was truly introduced to the American public.
 Back then, DNA was a tough concept to grasp.
 But today, not only do most people believe that the science was valid, they expect it to solve most mysteries.